 No 1 Indicator Air quality Mitigation measure None needed - The Project has a positive impact for this indicator.
 Chosen parameter Measurement of user perceptions for ICS - smoke levels, incidence of coughing, incidence of respiratory illness, and incidence of itchy eyes.
-Current situation of parameter All the households with ICS reports decrease in smoke levels, incidence of coughing, incidence of respiratory illness, and incidence of itchy eyes.
-Estimation of baseline situation of parameter Current situation will persist.
+Current situation of para ameter All the households with ICS reports decrease in smoke levels, incidence of coughing, incidence of respiratory illness, and incidence of itchy eyes.
+A total of 98/107 13 respondents were in complete agreement, and 9/107 were in partial agreement for significant decrease in indoor smoke levels.
+No respondent said that their family member was in disagreement with decrease in breathing/smoke levels post installation of ICS.
+Estimation of baseline parameter situation of Current situation will persist.
 Future target for parameter Project households will report reduced smoke levels, reduced incidence of coughing, reduced incidence of respiratory illness, reduced incidence of itchy eyes.
 Way of monitoring How Kitchen Performance Tests & Kitchen Surveys When At least every two years By who Monitoring specialists to conduct surveys among end users.